-You see, 1 Thessalonians 5:17 commands us to “PRAY CONTINUALLY” and I was ready to become a woman who prays regularly and powerfully.
+You see, 1 Thessalonians 5:17 commands us to “PRAY CONTINUALLY” and I was ready to become a woman that prays regularly and powerfully.

 Such a simple directive…and yet for many years I had failed to become a praying woman.
 But that was all about to change…right now.

 But about 3 minutes in I had planned out the day’s activities, rearranged the week’s menu plan, and completely forgotten what I wanted to pray about.